ITfoxtec/FoxIDs/docs/up-party-howto-saml-2.0-nemlogin.md

 NemLog-in3 requires the Relying Party (RP) to use a OSES certificate and a high level of logging.
 Therefore, consider connecting NemLog-in3 in a separate track where the OCES certificate and log level can be configured without affecting any other configuration.

-If you create a separate track for NemLog-in3 then remove the default created `login` up-party.

 Two FoxIDs tracks can be connected with OpenID Connect.
 Please see the [connect FoxIDs with OpenID Connect](up-party-howto-oidc-foxids.md) guide.
-The track with the up-party connected to NemLog-in3 is called the parallel FoxIDs track in the guide.
+The track with a up-party connected to NemLog-in3 is called the parallel FoxIDs track in the guide.

+Additional to the guide:

+ - Remove the default created `login` up-party in the parallel track
+ - Add the JWT claims mapped from SAML 2.0 claims to the OpenID Connect up-parties and down-parties

 ## Certificate